sgtlaggy/spt-quest-tweaks/README.md

 ## Reveal All Quest Objectives

-This mod will reveal all objectives that are hidden by default and only show up after completing other objectives.
+Reveal all objectives that are hidden by default and only show up after completing other objectives.

 One example is Broadcast - Part 1, the objective to place the Signal Jammer doesn't appear until you've entered the room.

+## Reveal Unknown Quest Rewards

+Replace all "Unknown Reward" quest rewards with the actual items.

 ## Remove Time Gates